 Note: Additional documentation might be requested by the Admissions Committee.
 All application documents submitted to Webster University become the property of the University and cannot be returned or reproduced.
 Keep a copy of all documents submitted.

 Applications are reviewed by the Admissions Committee and by an Academic Advisor.
 We look for evidence of your potential to be successful at Webster University.
 Primary consideration is given to your academic performance, the rigor and content of your bachelor's degree coursework, your performance in courses directly related to the master's program (if applicable), your documented English language proficiency, your work experience (where relevant), your motivation and commitment as demonstrated in your application essay and discussed in your letters of recommendation.

 These requirements apply to Webster master’s degree programs.

 - A cumulative Grade Point Average (GPA) of 2.5 on a 4-point scale or its equivalent.
 Academic achievement in programs that use a different assessment scale is evaluated in the context of the relevant academic system.

 - The English language proficiency minimum requirement is a TOEFL score of 575 points on the Paper-based test (PBT) or 89 points Internet-based test (iBT) or an IELTS score Overall band 6.5.

-- Exceptions: admission to the MBA and the MA Counseling requires specific undergraduate prerequisites.
+- Exceptions: admission to the MBA and the MA Counseling degrees require specific undergraduate prerequisites.
 Please contact the admissions office for details.